msandifo/reprosci/README.md

 A full `repro` can be achieved by setting the `full.repro=TRUE` prior to `source("drake.R")`.
-This ensures downloads of relevant datasets and processing, as per `./src/downloads.R`.
+This ensures downloads of relevant datasets and full processing, as per `./src/downloads.R`.
 T

 ``` r
 full.repro=TRUE
 source("drake.R")
 ```

-The default `full.repro=FALSE` is to check for existing downlods, and perform only a incremental update, by checking for new files on remote servers.
+The default `full.repro=FALSE` checks existing downloads, and perform only a incremental update, by checking for new files on remote servers and appending data.structures tpically stired in `./data/data.Rdata`.

-More detailed code explanation can be found in the associated `readme.md` in the releavnat github `master/tree` (e.g. <https://github.com/msandifo/reprosci/tree/master/2018/reprosci001>)
+More detailed code explanation can be found in the associated `readme.md` in the relevant github `master/tree` directory (e.g. <https://github.com/msandifo/reprosci/tree/master/2018/reprosci001>)